BartBruininks/mdvcontainment/README.md

 ![blobs_containment_nodes](https://github.com/BartBruininks/mdvcontainment/assets/1488903/3769a16d-1beb-45a1-8e98-6e9eac088a4a)

-**Figure 2 | Containment hierarchy in self-assembled acyl chain bicelles - nodes only** Using the same system as Fig. 1 we can represent de data as nodes only, using their particle counts for the node sizes.
+**Figure 2 | Containment hierarchy in self-assembled acyl chain bicelles - nodes only** Using the same system as Fig. 1 we can represent the data as nodes only, using their particle counts for the node sizes.
 The advantage of this representation is that it does not require VMD to be installed.
 Making is a stricly python dependent method.

 $~$